Links for members

 • A person cannot compete AND judge above club level – they must choose one or the other

-• If a contest is not held in person, the consent of the audience for their images to possibly be used must be sought.
+• If a contest has a hybrid audience, the consent of the online audience for their images to possibly be used must be sought.
 It is sufficient to ask audience members to turn off their video feed if they do not wish to be filmed

 • Actions that could be construed as raising the profile of a contestant must be avoided